 How exactly do I go about quilting my first quilt with my sewing machine?
 Someone mentioned stitch in the ditch, but I’m not sure what that means or how to do it.

-Stitching in the ditch is great for beginning machine quilters.
-To stitch in the ditch you use the walking foot to create long, straight lines of quilting along the seams (or “ditches”) of the quilt top.
+Stitching in the ditch is great for beginning machine quilters (click here for some recommended quilting machines).
+To stitch in the ditch you use the walking foot to create long, straight lines of quilting alonge the seams (or “ditches”) of the quilt top.

 When you stitch in the ditch you must keep the stitch in the ditch at all times.
 You should not see the stitches wander away from your seam.
 Therefore, it is important that your seams all butt up perfectly so that your stitch will be in a straight line.